13 Nov ADT Launches New Proprietary Panel Called Total Security

 - Capable of 250 Wireless Devices (alarm equipment and z-wave devices combined – up to 140 z-wave and up to 250 wireless devices like door sensors, window sensors, motion detectors, etc…)

 - 16 Camera capacity

 - 8 keypad capacity

 Explanation of Features

 Additionally, ADT Pulse is the only service that allows unlimited 30 second clips for a month. (regardless of the size of the data) User codes and keypad capacity are also blowing away competition, but those are usually not very important features to most.
-With the abilities this new panel has, I doubt anyone will ever come close to reaching the maximums.
+With the abilities this panel has, I doubt anyone will ever come close to reaching the maximums.
 I think wireless range will be an issue before filling up the allotted capacities.

-As with any new product, it meets some of the most important issues, but leaves some other issues for future revisions.
+As with any product, it meets some of the most important issues, but leaves some other issues for future revisions.
 There are a few cons with this panel currently.